Logo Transparent

 Phase 1 consists of:

-1. An external vulnerability assessment
+1. A remote external vulnerability assessment.

-2. An internal vulnerability assessment
+2. A remote internal vulnerability assessment.

-3. Mobile device malware protection assessment
+3. Mobile device malware protection assessment.

-Phase 2 consists of:
+Phase 2 consists of online or in person:

-1. Multi factor authentication assessment(s)
+1. Multi factor authentication assessment(s).

-2. Malware protection assessment(s)
+2. Malware protection assessment(s).

-3. Email malware protection assessment(s)
+3. Email malware protection assessment(s).

-4. Web malware protection assessment(s)
+4. Web malware protection assessment(s).

-5. Account separation tests
+5. Account separation tests.

 Phase 1